 The changes in interest rates which may be due to revision in base lending rates in case of variable rate short term borrowings are very rare and minimal.
 Hence there is no significant impact due to changes in interest rates for short term borrowings.
-Long term borrowings are not subject to interest rate risk being debentures / intercorporate deposits at fixed interest which are further swapped against its cash flow exposures.
+Long term borrowings are not subject to interest rate risk being debentures / inter corporate deposits at fixed interest which are further swapped against its cash flow exposures.

-32.04 Credit Risk
+32 04 Credit Disk

 Credit Risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Company.
-Credit risk arises from cash and cash equivalents, investments carried at amortised cost and deposits with banks and financial institutions, rental deposits as well as credit exposures to wholesale customers including outstanding receivables.
+Credit risk arises from cash and cash equivalents, loan to subsidiary, derivative financial instruments, financial assets measured at amortised cost, deposits with banks and financial institutions as well as credit exposures to wholesale customers including outstanding receivables.
 For receivables; the Company mostly deals with exchange registered dealers.
 The exchange clearing house used is one of the world's largest capitalized financial institutions with excellent long-term credit ratings.
 The Company's exposure and credit ratings of its counterparties are continuously monitored and the aggregate value of transactions concluded is spread amongst approved counterparties.